Azure/azure-sdk-for-java/sdk/communication/azure-communication-chat/README.md

 });
 ```

-#### Add thread members
+#### Add participants

-Use `addMembers` method to add thread members to the thread identified by threadId.
+Use `addParticipants` method to add participants to the thread identified by threadId.
-`addChatParticipantsOptions` describes the request object containing the members to be added; Use `.setMembers()` to set the thread members to be added to the thread;
+`addChatParticipantsOptions` describes the request object containing the members to be added; Use `.setParticipants()` to set the participants to be added to the thread;

 - `user`, required, is the CommunicationUser you've created by using the CommunicationIdentityClient.
 More info at: [Create A User](https://docs.microsoft.com/azure/communication-services/quickstarts/access-tokens?pivots=programming-language-java#create-a-user).
 - `display_name`, optional, is the display name for the thread member.